Rethinking RoPE: A Mathematical Blueprint for N-dimensional Positional Embedding: Introduction

-To address this gap, we propose a unified mathematical framework for RoPE based on Lie group and Lie algebra theory.
-We first formalize two core properties of RoPE, namely, relativity and reversibility, and derive general constraints that characterize valid 1D and 2D RoPE constructions.
-We then extend these results to arbitrary dimensions, providing a complete characterization of RoPE under our framework.
-Furthermore, we prove that any valid ND RoPE must lie within the basis of a maximal abelian subalgebra (MASA) of the special orthogonal Lie algebra \(\mathfrak{so}(n)\), offering theoretical guarantees regarding its structure and dimensionality.
-We also show that the simplest form of ND RoPE, including standard 1D and 2D RoPE, corresponds to the maximal toral subalgebra of \(\mathfrak{so}(n)\).
-Finally, we reduce the problem of modeling inter-dimensional interactions to learning an orthogonal matrix, and propose several potential solutions under this formulation.
+To address this theoretical gap, we propose a unified mathematical framework for RoPE grounded in Lie group and Lie algebra theory.
+Starting from two fundamental properties, \textit{relativity} and \textit{reversibility}, we derive the necessary and sufficient conditions that any valid RoPE must satisfy.
+We further prove that all valid \(N\)-dimensional RoPEs lie within the basis of a maximal abelian subalgebra (MASA) of the special orthogonal Lie algebra \(\mathfrak{so}(n)\), and that the standard RoPE, including both 1D and 2D forms, corresponds to the maximal toral subalgebra.
+Finally, we reduce the problem of modeling inter-dimensional interactions to learning an orthogonal matrix, and introduce several parameterization strategies under this formulation.
+Through both empirical comparisons and theoretical analysis of different learnable parameterizations of the orthogonal matrix, we find that the Householder transformation \citep{jhu_matrix}, which better preserves local structure, tends to yield superior performance in downstream tasks.
+In contrast, the Cayley transform \citep{optimization} introduces global interactions that may disrupt spatial locality.
+These findings suggest that when designing learnable RoPE, one should carefully balance the preservation of localized rotational structure with the need for flexible inter-dimensional interaction.

-Approximately a month ago, a concurrent work titled STRING \citep{string} proposed a learnable formulation of RoPE based on commuting skew-symmetric generators and demonstrated strong empirical performance.
-However, it lacks a unified theoretical foundation and does not explicitly characterize the valid design space of RoPE.
-In contrast, our work establishes a rigorous mathematical framework grounded in Lie algebra, proving that all valid RoPEs must form a basis of the MASA of $\mathfrak{so}(n)$, with the standard RoPE corresponding to the maximal toral subalgebra, and offering the first principled derivation of how to preserve relativity and reversibility in arbitrary dimensions.
-Moreover, STRING can be regarded as a special case within our framework, and its empirical performance serves as additional evidence supporting the validity of our theoretical formulation.

-Overall, our work fills a key theoretical gap in understanding RoPE and provides a principled foundation for its design and extension across diverse applications, which offers a foundational perspective for building generalizable positional encoding.